In Padua, the neutral beam test facility is progressing

 Three procurement contracts were awarded during the last months for the manufacturing of PRIMA components.
 The contract for the SPIDER beam source and vacuum vessel, worth approximately EUR 7.5 million, was awarded to a European consortium formed by Thales (France), Galvano-T (Germany) and CECOM and Zanon (Italy).
 The contract for the cooling plant system, which will evacuate 70 MW of heat from the SPIDER and MITICA test beds, was awarded to the Italian company, Delta-ti Impianti S.p.A (EUR 8 million).

 And finally, a EUR 2.5 million contract was signed for the vacuum and gas injection plant with Angelantoni Test Technologies (Italy), covering the design and construction of the gas injector that will provide the deuterium and hydrogen gas and the vacuum system that will pump (and deter) the gas from spreading.

 Procurement of the main industrial contracts for SPIDER will be concluded with the award of the contract for SPIDER's high voltage deck and transmission line, currently in its final stages.
 From 2013 onwards, the remaining European contracts for MITICA will be awarded.

 On site in Padua, the construction of the buildings for MITICA and SPIDER is progressing.
-This construction is funded by Italy, as part of its commitments as Host to the NBTF.
+This construction is funded by Italy, as part of its commitments as PRIMA host.